Caregiver Visa Canada and Pilot Programs

 What is Canada Caregiver Visa?

 Canada’s Caregiver Visa caters to applicants moving to Canada as a caregiver, foreign nanny, or support worker and obtain permanent residence.
-Currently, only two caregiver pilot programs are accepting new applicants.
-These are:
+Currently, only Home Care Worker Immigration Pilot Programs are accepting new applicants.
+There are two pilots with two streams each:

 Canada Caregiver Visa Requirements